“An Odyssey Into The Mystical Mountains Of The Moon”

 If you are fit and wish to see more of the mountain, move on to Kalalama Camp at 3,134 MASL.
 This makes the climb to Mutinda Camp shorter and gives you time to check to Mutinda Lookout (3,975MASL); the view there is a thing not to miss: You can see Kasese Town and Lake George from this point.

 We set for Mutinda Camp at 0830hrs.
 The trail snakes through a bamboo grove whose slippery floor makes for adventurous crossing during the rainy season.
 We stop for a coffee break at Kalalama Camp, 1.8km from Sine Hut.

-Beyond Kalalama, the trail goes over small streams and snakes past moss-covered waterfalls, down and up steep passes, and halts at a camp site enclosed in misty forest.
-If you started your day in Kalalama Camp you will have time to reach Mutinda Lookout (3,975MASL), otherwise you may visit the nearby waterfalls or relax at camp.
+Beyond Kalalama, the trail goes over small streams and snakes past moss-covered waterfalls, down and up steep passes, and halts at a campsite enclosed in a misty forest.
+If you start your day in Kalalama Camp you will have time to reach Mutinda Lookout (3,975MASL), otherwise, you may visit the nearby waterfalls or relax at camp.

 Day 4: Bugata Camp (4,100MASL)

 The trek to Bugata Camp is an adventure for first-time mountaineers.
 The ground is boggy, particularly when it rains (it rains any time in Rwenzori), you have to watch every step to avoid slipping onto the muddy ground, but with good use of your trekking pole, it’s a manageable feat.

 As you leave Bugata Camp you pass up a ridge then drop down slightly before ascending to Bamwanjarra Pass at 4,450 meters.
 The trail passes down the valley, around the edge of some bogs, through thick ever-green vegetation, moss, and giant lobelia in such numbers the places look like a scene from a fairy tale.